 “Americans love convenience—even the most discerning customer always would like to save time,” says Mullin.
 “As our preferences for specialty coffee have grown, so have the ways of making it as easy as possible.”

 Sustainability and empowering communities are at the core of this mission-oriented company, which employs a women-owned supply chain.

-“We have an active relationship with not only our coffee farmers in Vietnam, but with every step of our supply chain,” says Mullin.
-“Our farmers are paid two times the market rate, and our farms only use organic agricultural and processing methods—that means no chemicals or pesticides.”
+“We have an active relationship with not only our coffee farmers in Vietnam but with every step of our supply chain,” says Mullin.
+“Our farmers are paid twice the market rate, and our farms only use organic agricultural and processing methods—that means no chemicals or pesticides.”

 As for the physical product, used coffee filters and grounds can be composted, while the outer foil of each packet is recyclable.

 “Each portion of our product is made to be better for the Earth,” says Mullin.

 Another company fully embracing sustainability while making portable brewing accessible is Steeped Coffee.
 Founder and CEO Josh Wilbur wanted to combine the convenience of single-serve brewing with the premium quality of ethically sourced coffee and with packaging made using fully compostable and renewable materials.